ron0496/PwC-Job-Simulation-Using-Power-BI/README.md

 KPIs to include:

-1. Customers who left within the last month
+1. Customers who left within the last month.
 2. Services each customer has signed up for: phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies.
 3. Customer account information: how long as a customer, contract, payment method, paperless billing, monthly charges, total charges. and number of tickets opened in the categories administrative and technical.
-4 Demographic info about customers – gender, age range, and if they have partners and dependents.
+4. Demographic info about customers – gender, age range, and if they have partners and dependents.

 [Dasboard Link](https://app.powerbi.com/view?r=eyJrIjoiYmQxNTY4OWYtNTkxYi00NGMzLWE2MGEtMzU5N2U3OTI2MzFkIiwidCI6ImQyOGUwY2RhLTdjMWUtNDljOC05ZDk0LTFiMmUwNWE5MDQ2OCJ9)